EathanAtki-es/jira-improvement-suggestions/README.md

 # Optimised Workflow Statuses <a id="optimised-workflow-status"></a>

 1. **Prioritised**
-   - **Description:** Task is prioritized and ready for development to begin.
+   - **Description:** Task is prioritised and ready for development to begin.
    - **Transition:** Move to "In Progress."

 2. **In Progress**
    - **Description:** Development work is underway.
    - **Transition Options:**
      - **Code Review**: Development is complete, and the code is ready for a review.
-     - **Back to Ready**: If the task needs more clarification or is deprioritized.
+     - **Back to Ready**: If the task needs more clarification or is deprioritised.

 3. **Code Review**
    - **Description:** Code is awaiting review.